jmfsilvaj/HR-Analytics-Employee_Attrition/README.md

 - `Notebooks/EDA.ipynb`: Perform exploratory data analysis on the HR dataset.
 - `Notebooks/test_HR.ipynb`: Further analysis on the HR dataset.

+### Plots
+- `Plots/`: This folder contains visualizations and figures generated from the exploratory data analysis and model evaluation.
+Here you can find quick visual insights into the HR data without running the full notebooks.

 ### Machine Learning Models
 - `Notebooks/model_test_1.ipynb`: Test several Machine Learning Models with different variables.
 - `Notebooks/model_test_2.ipynb`: Further testing of Machine Learning Models with different variables.